Phew! You made it through April. Hopefully you have some nice plants to show for it!

 Even as experienced gardeners that know how to manage indoor growing space, we always experience some challenges every year.

-Throughout May, we’ve started transitioning our cold hardy plants out into our small, temperature controlled greenhouse in mid April.
+Throughout May, we’ve started transitioning our cold hardy plants out into our small, temperature controlled greenhouse (now, our big greenhouse!) throughout the month.
 Throughout most of May, we will be trying to transition our hardiest plants outdoors as soon as we can.

 We’re not yet ready to put our cold hardy plants in the ground.
 We wait until at least Memorial Day weekend.
 But, we will keep our cold hardy plants outside in their trays when evenings are expected to be above freezing.